 The Excel template comes with some sample data that you may change or delete once you get an idea of how to fill up the Leave Entitlement data.

 Make sure that you fill in all the Required fields accordingly, and you may leave other fields empty if you do not need them (most of them will be empty or be provided with some default data if unfilled).
-DO NOT remove or change any of the headers from the first sheet, and you must keep the first row (i.e. header row) intact.
+DO NOT change the name of the first sheet, DO NOT remove or change the order of any of the columns in the first sheet, and you must keep the first row (i.e. header row) intact.
 Start entering your Leave Entitlement data from the 2nd row.

 Leave Entitlement must be unique based on EmployeeID, Year and LeaveType.
 For instance, an employee with EmployeeID of 0001 can have ONE AND ONLY ONE "ANNUAL" leave entitlement for the year 2017.